A top United Auto Workers officer faces embezzlement charges

-DETROIT (AP) — A high-ranking United Auto Workers official is facing felony charges of embezzlement and fraud, and prosecutors say several top union officials conspired to steal more than $1.5 million from the union.
+DETROIT (AP) — A high-ranking United Auto Workers official is facing felony charges of embezzlement and fraud, and prosecutors say that several top union officials conspired to steal more than $1.5 million from the union.

 Prosecutors outlined the charges against Edward N. Robinson in a filing Thursday in federal district court in Detroit.
 Robinson is president of a UAW council in Missouri.